Queen Elizabeth II, UK's longest-serving monarch, dies at 96

 In Canada, where the British monarch is the country’s head of state, Prime Minister Justin Trudeau saluted her “wisdom, compassion and warmth.”
 In India, Prime Minister Narendra Modi tweeted: “She provided inspiring leadership to her nation and people.
 She personified dignity and decency in public life.
 Pained by her demise.”

+President Joe Biden called her a “stateswoman of unmatched dignity and constancy who deepened the bedrock alliance between the United Kingdom and the United States.”

-The queen enjoyed robust health well into her 90s, although she used a cane in appearances after the death of Philip, her husband of 73 years, in 2021.
-In October, she was hospitalized for a night in London for tests, and thereafter her public appearances grew scarcer.
+The queen enjoyed robust health into her 90s, although she used a cane after the death of Philip, her husband of 73 years, in 2021.
+In October of that year, she was hospitalized for a night for tests, and thereafter her public appearances grew scarcer.

 In 1947, almost five years before she ascended the throne, the 21-year-old Elizabeth promised the people of Britain and the Commonwealth that “my whole life, whether it be long or short, shall be devoted to your service.”